-GASB 96 ■ Subscription-Based Information Technology Arrangements Effective 06/15/2023 (your FY 2023)
+GASB 96 ■ Subscription-Based Information Technology Arrangements

 This standard expands on the new guidance for leases and applies it to computer software contracts (subscriptions) with similar characteristics.
 Governments that subscribe to a vendor's IT software will now report offsetting intangible subscription assets and subscription liabilities equal to the present value of future subscription payments.